infracost/docs/docs/infracost_cloud/get_started.md

 ### 5. Enable Infracost Cloud

-In your CI/CD integration, set the `INFRACOST_ENABLE_CLOUD=true` environment variable just for the `infracost diff` step.
+In your CI/CD integration, update the `infracost diff` step to add the `INFRACOST_ENABLE_CLOUD=true` environment variable **just for that step**.
 For example in GitHub Actions, this is needed:

 ```shell
 - name: Run Infracost